Lovewell Blake Financial Planning Limited offers independent financial planning advice to both individuals and business owners in Norfolk and Suffolk.

 How does Lovewell Blake stand out as financial planners?

 Lovewell Blake Financial Planning Limited (LBFP) was formed in 1999 by the partners of Lovewell Blake Chartered Accountants.
 From those early beginnings the company has grown into one of the largest teams of independent advisers in East Anglia with a combined industry experience of over 150 years.
-We currently look after over £400million of our clients’ investments and pension funds.
+We currently look after over £600million of our clients’ investments and pension funds.
 Our growth is due to our client relationships, with clients returning year after year to review their aims and objectives.
 We work closely with our accountancy colleagues to provide integrated financial and tax planning solutions to meet our clients’ needs.
-In doing so, we have been recognised as one of the top financial advisory firms in the UK for the third year running.
-Moreover, in 2020, we attained the ‘Pension Transfer Gold Standard’ award.
-This is an industry recognised award and an endorsement of a series of both quality measures, and best practices.
-More recently, we were successful in our application to become an Associate Firm.
-An Associate Firm demonstrates commitment to a set of core professionalism principles and Code of Ethics.
-It symbolises our efforts to deliver a ‘united profession’ approach to building public trust and to elevate the importance and value of financial wellbeing through financial planning and investment advice.
+We pride ourselves on a commitment to professionalism and a Code of Ethics that places clients at the heart of our business, which elevates the importance and value of financial wellbeing through financial planning and investment advice.

 Lovewell Blake Financial Planning Services